Skip to main content

 You leave with a usable personal-data inventory and clearer answers for privacy work, breach readiness, and customer questions.

 Privacy exposure grows fast when nobody can trace personal information from collection to storage to sharing.
-It makes those flows visible so the business can answer Privacy Act questions with something better than assumption.
+A personal-data inventory makes those flows visible so you can answer Privacy Act questions with something better than assumption.

 Good Security maps the personal information you hold, how it moves, where it crosses boundaries, and who needs to own the risk so privacy decisions are based on a real operating picture.